dr-yst/org-x/dev-docs/activeContext.md

 - **Improved UI consistency** by adopting shadcn-svelte design patterns throughout the monitoring interface
 - **Completed Issue #9 implementation** with unified data model, real-time UI synchronization, and elimination of hardcoded paths
 - **Enhanced monitoring configuration** with simplified parse_enabled toggle, always-recursive directory monitoring, and immediate ListView updates
+- **ListView spinner/empty state logic now matches modern UX:**
+  - ListView checks for monitored paths before loading.
+  - If none are set, spinner is skipped and an empty state message is shown immediately.
+  - Spinner only appears if monitored paths exist and documents are loading.
+  - This prevents confusing infinite spinners and provides clear feedback for new users.
+- **ListView spinner/empty state logic now matches modern UX:**
+  - ListView checks for monitored paths before loading.
+  - If none are set, spinner is skipped and an empty state message is shown immediately.
+  - Spinner only appears if monitored paths exist and documents are loading.
+  - This prevents confusing infinite spinners and provides clear feedback for new users.

 ## Technical Considerations
 - Task list needs to maintain keyboard operability